Using a telescope is not easy. There is a learning curve to it. Also, it can take a decent amount of time to get the hang of a telescope.

-- Along with creating light pollution, the light from your cell phone can also make it harder for your eyes to get adapted to the darkness.
+- Along with creating light pollution, the light from your cell phone can also make it harder for your eyes to adapt to the darkness.

 However, if you are using some kind of app to locate the object you want to observe, then do keep your phone turned ON.
-But I’ll recommend to keep it in the ‘Silent’ mode so you are not distracted by it.
+But I’ll recommend keeping it in the ‘Silent’ mode, so you are not distracted by it.

 11. Choose An Area With Minimal Light Pollution

 Light pollution is the most serious hindrance to a successful stargazing experience.
 No matter how awesome your telescope is, if there is light pollution, you won’t be able to see anything comfortably.